top of page

 * Tip range : from 2 to 6.

-* Same facings and chamber as metal serie
+* Same facings and chambers as metal Series

 1 models.